DevExpress-Examples/word-processing-how-to-retain-original-image-uri-in-html-document/Readme.md

 # How to retain the original image URI in an HTML document

 This example demonstrates how to use the [DocumentImage.Uri](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.DocumentImage.Uri) property to set the image's **src** attribute when a document is saved in HTML format.
+You can switch on the [HtmlDocumentExporterOptions.EmbedImages](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.Export.HtmlDocumentExporterOptions.EmbedImages) option to observe that the custom URI provider is idle for emdedded images.

 ![](./images/screenshot.png)